 Acute alcohol use is known to cause transient rises in blood pressure.
-However, if consumed chronically over time, alcohol may cause hypertension by mechanisms which are still debated.
+However, if consumed chronically, alcohol may cause hypertension by mechanisms which are still debated.

-Higher concentrations of serum sodium create an osmotic gradient, which increases intravascular volume and fluid retention.
+Higher concentrations of serum sodium creates an osmotic gradient, which increases intravascular volume and fluid retention.

 Obesity commonly coexists with hypertension.
 It is suggested that patients who suffer from both conditions have impaired pressure-natriuresis regulation.

 Hypertension has a higher prevalence in black populations than those of other races.

 As we age, our blood vessels, especially the aorta, become more stiff and lose elasticity which leads to increased blood pressure.